shravanv90/Covid19Assistance/README.md

 The Covid19 Home Page WebApp HTML Template is added to the Covid19 skin in the tab `Search Form` section `Custom HTML`.
 Please note that the CSS style is implement directly within the template between `style` tags

+Sponsored Links keywords should be edited directly from the Sponsored Links configuration page but using the detailed configuration when clicking on the pen on the right of a sponsored link line.
+Keywords must be splitted by line to be considered as different keywords.

 # How to use it ?